zopefoundation/z3c.jsonrpc/src/z3c/jsonrpc/README.txt

   >>> proxy.forceValueError()
   Traceback (most recent call last):
   ...
-  ResponseError: Check proxy.error for error message
+  ResponseError: Received error from server: ...

 and the error content looks like: